Bhuvanrocks/HumanFollowingBot/README.md

 Turn Right if the person is on the right of the frame.
 Move Forward if the person is in the center of the frame.
 Stop if no person is detected.
-Getting Started:
-Clone this repository and follow the instructions to set up the hardware and install the required libraries.
-Once everything is set up, run the provided Python script to start the human-following robot.

-This description gives a clear overview of the project and how it works.
-You can adjust the details as per your exact project setup.